A Japanophile who has survived 15 solo trips to Japan. Ced's visits focus on discovering the country’s lesser-known attractions.

 Kofun Period (古墳時代 AD 300–AD 538)

-The years of the Kofun Period saw the gradual unification of half of the Japanese archipelago under one clan.
-Rulers of this clan constructed elaborate burial mounds for themselves, which gave rise to the name of the era.
-Centered in the Kinai (modern-day Kansai) area of Honshū, the unified kingdom also came to be known as Yamato, a name that’s still synonymous with historical.
-During this period, Japan continued to be strongly influenced by culture, technology, and arts imported from China and the Korean Peninsula.
-Buddhism also reached Japan during the final years of the Kofun Period.
-In fact, the introduction of Buddhism marks the end of this historical period in ancient Japanese history.
+Centered in the Kinai (modern-day Kansai) area of Honshū, the unified kingdom soon came to be known as Yamato too, a name that’s still synonymous with historical Japan.
+During this period, the nascent country continued to be strongly influenced by culture, technology, and arts imported from China and the Korean Peninsula.

 - The Yamato rulers based their rule on Chinese models.
-However, they did not have a permanent capital.
+However, they did not have any permanent capitals.
 The capital was frequently shifted, a practice that continued till the Heian Period.

 - The most representative landmarks of the Kofun Period are the immense keyhole-shaped burial mounds of rulers, many of which can still be found in the Kansai region.